Home icon as a Jester's castle

 For example, after 10 consecutive losses starting at £5, your next bet would need to be £5,120, with total losses exceeding £10,000.

-While the Martingale system aims to maximize each win's value by recovering previous losses, it does not guarantee profits and carries significant risk.
+While the Martingale system aims to maximize each win’s value by recovering previous losses, many players assume the next win will recover everything, but that becomes dangerous if a bet loses repeatedly, and it does not guarantee profits and carries significant risk.
 Progressive betting systems like Martingale adjust your wager based on previous outcomes to cover losses or maximize profits.
 On paper, it seems foolproof; eventually, a win must come.
 But in practice, the Martingale has two major flaws:

 · Table Limits: Casinos set maximum bets to prevent infinite doubling.

-· Bankroll Requirements: Losing streaks can escalate bets to astronomical sums quickly.
+· Bankroll Requirements: Several bets in a row can escalate stakes to astronomical sums beyond what most players can afford.

-While it can work in the short term, the Martingale is risky and often unsustainable for most players.
+While it can work in the short term, the Martingale is risky and often unsustainable for most players, as bad luck and losing bets can quickly overwhelm the system.
 Betting systems do not guarantee profits, as they are designed to manage risk and bring consistency to betting.

-The Paroli, or Reverse Martingale, takes the opposite approach.
+The Paroli, or Reverse Martingale system, takes the opposite approach.
 Instead of doubling after a loss, you double your bet after each win:

 1. Placea small bet (e.g., £5).

-The Paroli system is designed to maximise profit during hot streaks while keeping losses small.
+The Paroli system is designed to maximise profit during hot streaks by trying to capitalize on winning streaks while keeping losses small.
 Its biggest advantage is safety: if you lose your initial bet, you lose that small stake.
 However, like all systems, it doesn’t alter the odds; it just structures how you play.

 The D’Alembert system, named after the French mathematician Jean le Rond d’Alembert, is a more gradual version of the Martingale.
 Instead of doubling after a loss, you increase your next bet by one unit.
 After a win, you decrease your bet by one unit.